shakacode/react-webpack-rails-tutorial/mobile/ReactNativeTutorial/docs/Redux.md

 The state of the Redux must be immutable by design, i.e. on each state change you have to create new state, rather than modifying existing state.
-There are two approaches to handle that - one is to use JS plain objects as redux state and es6 destructuring for constructions a new state, e.g.
+There are two approaches to handle that:
+ 1. Use JS plain objects as redux state and es6 destructuring for constructing a new state, e.g.
  `const setLoadingComments = (state, action) => {...state, action.loading}`
- The other approach is to use a library for immutable objects like [Immutable.js](https://facebook.github.io/immutable-js/).
-This approach not only saves you from accidentally mutating your state, but also has advantages in caching computed values (see [Selectors](selectors.md) for details).
+ 2. Use a library for immutable objects like [Immutable.js](https://facebook.github.io/immutable-js/).
+This approach not only saves you from accidentally mutating your state, but also has advantages in caching computed values (see [Selectors](Selectors.md) for details).

  Next we define simple reducer for each action.
 These funtions use `Immutable.js` api for merging and updating the state (effectively it creates a new state with these changes)

  After that comments reducer combines individual reducers using `switch case` on action type.

- Further we define actions creators - functions that returns actions.
+ Further we define actions creators - functions that return actions.
 Action creators abstract the internal structure of the action and are useful in other parts of the app for dispatching the actions.